 How Do You Create a Geofence?

-With geofencing technology, a map is used to draw a boundary around the area(s) you want to target such as your own business, a business that compliments yours, a common area like a park or shopping center, or even a specific event.
+With geofencing technology, a map is used to draw a boundary around the area(s) you want to target such as your own business, a business that compliments yours, a common area like a park or shopping centre, or even a specific event.
 Using the geofence platform, shapes are created around the areas you wish to target.

 How Does the Geofence Reach Customers?